Dynamical brane creation and annihilation via a background flux

 Case (2): for $C = 0$, i.e., the total excess energy is zero, in addition to the trivial solution $u (t) = 0$, we have the following non-trivial one \be u (t) = \frac{12 f }{9 + 4 f^2 (t - t_0)^2},\ee with $t_0$ the integration constant.
 We can interpret this solution in two ways depending on whether we take our initial time $t = -\infty$ or $t = t_0$.
-If we take $- \infty < t < \infty$, then at initial and final stages, $u(t) = 0$, $\dot u(t) = 0,\,$ and $ \ddot u(t) = 0$, therefore we have only N D0 branes there while in-between we have the creation of the dynamical spherical D2-brane.
+If we take $- \infty < t < \infty$, then at initial and final stages, $u(t) = 0$, $\dot u(t) = 0,\,$ and $ \ddot u(t) = 0$, therefore we have only N D0 branes at the two ends while in-between we have the creation of the dynamical spherical D2-brane.
 This is the analog of a photon creating an electron-positron pair and then annihilating back to a photon but the current process takes an infinity amount of time and the number of D0 branes is large.
 Interpreting the spherical D2 as a semi-spherical D2--anti semi-spherical D2 pair and with the 4-form flux switching on, we create this pair whose size increases with time up to $t = t_0$ where the size reaches its maximum and then decreases to zero at $t\to\infty$.
-We expect the appearance of tachyon whose effect can be characterized by the $|\ddot u|$ which is zero at $t = \pm \infty$ and reaches its maximum at $t = t_0$ where $\dot u = 0$.
-If we choose our initial time at $t = t_0$, then the pair starts from the largest size and ends with a zero one, and we expect that this represents the tachyon condensation to N D0 branes at the end.
+If we choose our initial time at $t = t_0$, then the pair starts from the largest size and ends with a zero one, becoming N D0 branes.
+Again, we don't expect the appearance of unstable tachyon mode since neither the extremal $u = 0$ nor the extremal $u = f$ point of the potential $V (u)$ given in (\ref{potential}) gives rise to any tachyon mode.
 We will elaborate more on this later on.